christosgalano/christosgalano.github.io/_posts/2023-10-13-github-branch-protection-rules.md

 ---
-title: "GitHub Security: Branch Protection Rules"
+title: "GitHub Branch Protection Rules"
-excerpt: "In today's post we look at ways to protect our branches."
+excerpt: "Branch Protection Rules are a set of rules that can be applied to a branch in a GitHub repository to enforce best practices, streamline development processes, and foster a culture of collaboration."
 tagline: "A guide to one of GitHub's best features"
 header:
   overlay_color: "#24292f"